manterolat/argo2-tracker/README.md

 Only the *Adafruit Feather M0* configuration (without thermocouple sensor) has being tested so far.
 Since then there have been a few changes to the tracker and receiver programs (mostly changing Serial.println to Snprintln).

+The tracker also can't use the BME280 through SPI at the same time as the RFM95W radio due to SPI Transaction issues with the RadioHead library.
+For this reason, **to use the BME280 you will need to connect the SCL and SDA pins of the BME280 to that of the Feather externally to use I2C instead** (soldering wires externally).

 <a name="pcbs"></a>